Track and field: Doping

 Doping has played a significant part in the modern history of track and field.
 State-sponsored doping in East Germany with hormones and anabolic steroids marked the rise of women from East Germany in track and field from the late 1960s to the 1980s.
 A number of these women, such as Marita Koch, broke world records and were highly successful at international competitions.
 Some athletes, who were following a doping plan from their teenage years, suffered significant health problems as a result of the regime.
 A similar state-sponsored doping system was developed in the Soviet Union.
 According to British journalist Andrew Jennings, a KGB colonel stated that the agency's officers had posed as anti-doping authorities from the International Olympic Committee (IOC) to undermine doping tests and that Soviet competitors were "rescued with [these] tremendous efforts".
 Regarding the 1980 Summer Olympics, a 1989 Australian study said, "There is hardly a medal winner at the Moscow Games, certainly not a gold medal winner, who is not on one sort of drug or another: usually several kinds.
 The Moscow Games might as well have been called the Chemists' Games."
 In 2016, The New York Times published an article detailing the use of doping by the Soviets in preparation for the 1984 Olympics.
 Ben Johnson ran a new world record in the 100 metres at the 1988 Seoul Olympics but was later banned for using anabolic steroids.
 In the mid-first decade of the 21st century, the BALCO Scandal eventually resulted in the downfall of prominent sprinters such as Marion Jones and Tim Montgomery, among others, through their usage of banned substances.
 The revelation state-sponsored doping in Russia led to an international ban on all its athletes in 2016, with Russians having to apply to the IAAF to compete as Authorised Neutral Athletes at events such as the 2016 Summer Olympics and 2017 World Championships in Athletics.
 Doping has affected countries on all continents and has occurred in individual, team and national settings.

 Related sports

-Track and field bears most similarity to the others categorised under the sport of athletics, specifically cross country running, and road forms of racewalking and running.
+Track and field bears most similarity to the others categorized under the sport of athletics, specifically cross country running, and road forms of race walking and running.
 All these forms of racing tend to record finishing times, have strictly defined start and finish points, and are generally individual in nature.
 Middle- and long-distance runners usually participate in cross country and road events, in addition to the track.
 Track racewalkers are most typically road specialists as well.
 It is unusual for track and field athletes outside of these two groups to compete in cross country or road events.

 Varieties of strength athletics, such as the World's Strongest Man and highland games, often incorporate forms of footracing, carrying heavy objects, as well as throwing events such as the caber toss and keg toss, which bear similarities to track and field throwing events.